-"In the event of my death, I bequeath especially to my wife, Isabel Burton, every book, paper, or manuscript, to be overhauled and examined by her only, and to be dealt with entirely at her own discretion, and in the manner she thinks best, having been my sole helper for thirty years.
+"In the event of my death, I bequ my wife, Isabel Burton, every book, script, to be overhauled and examin and to be dealt with entirely at he and in the manner she thinks best, sole helper for thirty years.

-(Signed) "RICHARD F. BURTON."
+(Signed) " RICHARD

-On September 7 they returned to Trieste together for the last time.
-They were both very much better for the good air in Switzerland, and settled down again to their quiet literary life, full of occupations for the present and plans for the future.
-Lady Burton was especially busy during these six weeks in helping her husband to sort and arrange his manuscripts and papers, and he worked as usual at three or four books at a time, especially his Scented Garden, which was now nearing completion.
+On September 7 they returned to for the last time.
+They were both for the good air in Switzerland, and s to their quiet literary life, full of the present and plans for the futur was especially busy during these six her husband to sort and arrange his papers, and he worked as usual at th at a time, especially his Scented Garde nearing completion.

-I should like to interpolate here a beautiful and characteristic letter Lady Burton wrote, on October 10, to a friend, Madame de Gutmansthal-Benvenuti, who had just lost her husband:
+I should like to interpolate here characteristic letter Lady Burton wrot to a friend, Madame de Gutmansth had just lost her husband:

-"You need no letter from me to tell you how my heart is grieving for you, and with you, in this greatest trial woman can ever know-the trial before which my own head is ever bowed down, and my heart shrinking from in terror.
-And it has fallen on you, my best and dearest friend.
-But you have such consolations.
-He was a religious man, and died with the Sacraments, and you are sure of a happy meeting, just as if he had gone on a journey to wait for you; but more surely to meet than if he had gone on an earthly journey.
+"You need no letter from me to heart is grieving for you, and with yo trial woman can ever know-the tria own head is ever bowed down, and r from in terror.
+And it has fallen on dearest friend.
+But you have such was a religious man, and died with the you are sure of a happy meeting, just on a journey to wait for you; but than if he had gone on an earthly journey.
 You have your dear children to live for, and that must now be your only thought, and taking care of your health for that purpose.
 All of us, who love you, are thinking of you and praying for you."